Rabbia-Ijaz/TryItOut/README.md

        # checkOutliars(), getDifference() are the helping functions
        # Mapping() is the main function which is applying the source part on the collar part with the help of rotation and other helping functions.

+## Boxgen
+This file contains the code for generating a bounding box for sleeves and collars